When something important happens, look at it as a chess game, where every piece is a group of people…

 The most problematic thing is that I spend most of my time processing thoughts, and I don’t act.
 It’s like I’m in the middle of the ocean on a small boat, and there’s no land in sight.
 There’s no progress whatsoever.

 I got into that situation because I accepted those irrational thoughts and beliefs without questioning them.
 Basically, I indoctrinated myself.

 Of course, my life got complicated.
 And I went to therapy because I desperately wanted to change.

-Session after session, the therapist helped me think rationally, the defense mechanisms rose less and less, my perception changed, the Illusion I had built fell, and I started to act.
-By acting, I saw with my own eyes that I was living my life based on illusion.
+Session after session, the therapist helped me think rationally, the defense mechanisms rose less and less, my perception changed, the illusion I had built fell, and I started to act.

-Sure my life changed and it was awesome, but it’s worth pointing out how did I react to these attempts at first.
+Sure my life changed, and it was awesome, but it’s worth pointing out how I reacted to these attempts at first.

 At the beginning of therapy, I was bitter, angry, and many times rude to her.